randnote/.github/profile/README.md

 ## Extras
 - This is an Open source project.
 Any new ideas and additions are always welcome.
 - This project should never be turned into a real platform that accepts real money as it is not stable and has alot of security risks.
+- Price is manipulated by change in supply and by buy/sells...
+Buy/sells by taking last n transactions in db and checking if there is more demand or supplys. if ther is more demand then we increase price by a calculated precentage. and vice versa.

 ## For Developers:
 - To contribute to this open source project, please read the contributing docs first.